tidy-finance/website/docs/index.md

 - R is free and open source, so you can use it in academic and professional contexts
 - A diverse and active online community working on a broad range of tools
 - A massive set of actively maintained packages for all kinds of applications, e.g. data manipulation, visualization, machine learning, etc.
-- Powerful tools for communication, e.g. Rmarkdown, shiny
+- Powerful tools for communication, e.g. Rmarkdown and shiny
 - RStudio as one of the best development environments for interactive data analysis
 - Strong foundation of functional programming
 - Smooth integration with other programming languages, e.g., SQL, Python, C, C++, Fortran, etc.

-For more information, we refer to  [@Wickham2019](https://adv-r.hadley.nz/introduction.html).
+For more information, we refer to @Wickham2019.

 ## Why tidy? {.unnumbered}

 As you start working with data, you quickly realize that you spend a lot of time reading, cleaning and transforming your data.
 In fact, it is often said that more than 80% of data analysis is spent on preparing data.
-By **tidying data**, we want to structure data sets to facilitate further analyses.
-As [@Wickham2014] puts it:
+By *tidying data*, we want to structure data sets to facilitate further analyses.
+As @Wickham2014 puts it:

 >[T]idy datasets are all alike but every messy dataset is messy in its own way.
 Tidy datasets provide a standardized way to link the structure of a dataset (its physical layout) with its semantics (its meaning).